grscheller/scheller-linux-archive/notes/fishyFactoids.md

 The Fish Shell is in the Ksh/Bash post Bourne Shell family of shells.
-Fish came out around 2005 and does what some of the other shells should have been done, thrown off the shackles of Bourn Shell backwards compatibility.
+Fish came out around 2005 and does what some of the other shells should have done back then, thrown off the shackles of Bourn Shell backwards compatibility.
 As a result, Fish is not POSIX compatible.

 ## Input Pipeline As If Typed